silexphp/Silex/doc/providers/translation.rst

 Parameters
 ----------

-* **translator.domains**: A mapping of domains/locales/messages.
-This
+* **translator.domains** (optional): A mapping of domains/locales/messages.
-  parameter contains the translation data for all languages and domains.
+  This parameter contains the translation data for all languages and domains.

 * **locale** (optional): The locale for the translator.
 You will most likely want to set this based on some request parameter.
 Defaults to ``en``.